 Kensington elder, Mr Hessey.

-The church family that is now in occupation of Clayton Gospel Hall began when, in the late 19th century, a group of believers broke away from a church, that met somewhere near the bottom of Thornton Road, to form their own independent assembly.
-They were permitted to rent Kensington Hall from 1896 to 1978 and could boast of similar activities to that of the Brethren assembly in Clayton.
+The incoming group began during the late 19th century when a relatively small group of Christian believers broke away from a now disbanded church of mixed denominations that reportedly met somewhere near the bottom of Thornton Road.
+They wished to form an independent assembly and were permitted to rent Kensington Hall from 1896 to 1978, boasting of similar activities to those at Clayton Gospel Hall.

 A New Era.

 A wedding reception that was held in the hall (1999).